Tigranes the Great

 Tigranes II, more commonly known as Tigranes the Great (Tigran Mets in Armenian; (Note: Տիգրան, Tigran, attested in written Armenian sources since the 5th century AD.
 Western Armenian pronunciation: Dikran Medz.)
 (Note: Τιγράνης ὁ Μέγας, Tigránes ho Mégas; Tigranes Magnus) 140–55 BC), was a king of Armenia.
 A member of the Artaxiad dynasty, he ruled from 95 BC to 55 BC.
 Under his reign, the Armenian kingdom expanded beyond its traditional boundaries and reached its peak, allowing Tigranes to claim the title Great King or King of Kings.
 His empire for a short time was the most powerful state to the east of the Roman Republic.

 Either the son or nephew of Artavasdes I, Tigranes was given as a hostage to Mithridates II of Parthia after Armenia came under Parthian suzerainty.
+However, ancient authors say nothing about the suzerainty of the Parthians over Armenia.
 After ascending to the Armenian throne, he rapidly expanded his kingdom by invading or annexing Roman and Parthian client-kingdoms.
 Tigran decided to ally with Mithridates VI of Pontus by marrying his daughter Cleopatra.
 At its height, Tigranes' empire stretched from the Pontic Alps to Mesopotamia and from the Caspian Sea to the Mediterranean.
 With captured vassals, his lands even reached the Red Sea and the Persian Gulf.
 Many of the inhabitants of conquered cities were forcibly relocated to his new capital, Tigranocerta.
 An admirer of the Greek culture, Tigranes invited many Greek rhetoricians and philosophers to his court, and his capital was noted for its Hellenistic architecture.

 Armenia came into direct conflict with Rome after Mithridates VI was forced to seek refuge in Tigranes' court.
 In 69 BC, Tigranes was decisively defeated at the Battle of Tigranocerta by a Roman army under the command of Lucullus, and a year later he met another major defeat at Artaxata, the old Armenian capital.
 The recall of Lucullus gave Tigranes a brief respite, but in 66 BC Armenia faced another Roman invasion led by Pompey, aided by Tigranes' own son, Tigranes the Younger.
 Tigranes chose to surrender and was allowed to retain the heartland of his kingdom as a Roman buffer state, while all of his conquests were annexed.
 He continued to rule Armenia as a client-king of Rome until his death around 55 BC at the age of 85.